 Mr. Hunter is currently a member of the Board of Directors, chair of the governance committee and a member of the audit and executive committees of Penford Corporation.
 He is also a member of the Board of Directors and chair of the compensation and nominating committee of Energizer Holdings, Inc. He received a B.S. degree in Chemical Engineering from the Georgia Institute of Technology and an M.B.A. from the University of Houston.
 Mr. Hunter is the Chair of the Nominating and Corporate Governance Committee.
 His commercial, chemical industry and corporate governance experience as the CEO and Chairman of a major chemical manufacturing company are invaluable resources for the Board.

-Fred C. Leonard III has served as a director of the Company since its acquisition of KMG in October 1996.
-Mr. Leonard also served as a director of KMG from 1992 until 1997 in addition to acting as the Secretary of KMG from 1993 until 2001.
-Since 1972, Mr. Leonard has served as the Chairman of the Board, Chief Executive Officer and President of Valves Incorporated of Texas, Inc., a manufacturing company located in Houston, Texas.
+Fred C. Leonard III has served as a director of the Company since 1996.
+From 1992 until 1997, Mr. Leonard served as a director of KMG’s subsidiary, KMG-Bernuth, and served as the Secretary of KMG-Bernuth from 1993 until 2001.
+From 1972 through April 2015, Mr. Leonard served as Chair of the Board, Chief Executive Officer and President of Valves Incorporated of Texas, Inc., a manufacturing company located in Houston, Texas.
 Mr. Leonard also currently serves as a board member of Integrity Bank, SSB, an independent community bank in Houston, Texas, and DKI Investments Incorporated, a private Texas Corporation formed to acquire and operate companies.